ericstrobl/CIM/README.md

 # Installation

-The package depends on the MASS and pcalg packages on CRAN, so please install those first.
+The package depends on the MASS, pcalg and igraph packages, so please install those first.
 Then:

 > library(devtools)